0xdefaceme/whitepaper/README.md

 functions.
 These being:

 1. `exploitableVersion()`: Returning the version of the incentive game
-1. `implementsExploitable()`: Checking the contract's compatability
+1. `implementsExploitable()`: Checking the contract's compatibility
 1. `exploitableReward()`: Returning the attacker's potential reward in Wei
 1. `pay(uint256 vulnId, string publicKey)`: For the owner to submit their public key along with the attacker's reward
-1. `decide(uint256 vulnId, bool decision)`: For the owner to decide on the seriousness of a vulnerability
+1. `decide(uint256 vulnId, bool decision)`: For the owner to decide on the criticality of a vulnerability
 1. `restore()`: Invoked when an owner decides to ignore a vulnerability; and
 1. `exit()`: Invoked when an owner decides to shut down the contract due to a vulnerability.